432Hz Converter

 432Hz Converter: Facts and Features

-- Convert CDs to 432 Hertz
+- Convert audio CDs to 432 Hertz

-- Regular, free software updates
+- Regular updates

-- Free support for questions and problems
+- Free support for questions and troubleshooting

-- Intuitive program interface for a quick start
+- User-friendly interface for a quick start

-- Compatible with all Windows operating systems
+- Compatible with Windows operating systems

-- Audio formats for conversion: MP3, WAV, M4A, AIF/AIFF, AAC, FLAC
+- Supported formats: MP3, WAV, M4A, AIF/AIFF, AAC, FLAC

-- All other Solfeggio frequencies can also be converted: 174 Hz, 285 Hz, 396 Hz, 417 Hz, 528 Hz, 639 Hz, 741 Hz, 852 Hz, or 963 Hz
+- Also supports common Solfeggio targets: 174 Hz, 285 Hz, 396 Hz, 417 Hz, 528 Hz, 639 Hz, 741 Hz, 852 Hz, and 963 Hz

 Here is a free download link: